MD2B - Non-Hodgkin's Lymphoma

 - Early stage (I or II): Rare, but potentially curable with radiation therapy to involved sites

-- Advanced stage: Majority of cases; treatment is withheld until symptoms develop, as intensive chemotherapy, total-body irradiation, or rituximab will not necessarily improve survival in comparison to watchful waiting [7,8].
+- Advanced stage: Majority of cases; treatment is withheld until symptoms develop, as intensive chemotherapy, total-body irradiation, or rituximab will not necessarily improve survival in comparison to watchful waiting.

-- When therapy is necessary, standard of care is rituximab +/- chemotherapy [8].
-Chemotherapy includes single oral agents (cyclophosphamide, chlorambucil, fludarabine) or more aggressive combo regimens (CVP, CHOP).
+- When therapy is necessary, the standard of care is rituximab +/- chemotherapy.
+Chemotherapy includes R-CHOP (cyclophosphamide, Adriamycin, vincristine and prednisone)

-Aggressive Lymphomas – short survival if untreated but curable
+Aggressive Lymphomas – short survival if untreated, but can be curable

 Important subtypes include diffuse large B-cell (30% of NHL, most common) and peripheral T cell lymphomas